/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 sed -i.bak 's/foo/bar/' file.txt # works on BOTH

-That pipeline ran on Linux Jenkins agents.
-A developer on a MacBook hit the BSD error locally and “fixed” it by adding -i ''.
-The next CI run blew up because GNU sed parsed '' as the script argument.
+Picture a pipeline running on Linux Jenkins agents.
+A developer on a MacBook hits the BSD error locally and “fixes” it by adding -i ''.
+The next CI run blows up because GNU sed parses '' as the script argument.

 The portable form is sed -i.bak with a real backup suffix.
 It works on GNU sed, BSD sed, and most other implementations.
 If you don’t want the backup, delete it explicitly: